TheGrimRepo/111dComments/README.md

 ## APIdateloop.R
 Wrapper for document function that is run in the APIreadmaster.R file.
 PUlls all API documents by date and docket ID within API limits

+## Download pdf File Looping.R
+Script to create an httr request to the Regulations.gov website and request a file download for a specific list of document ids